ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

     $ sudo mount /dev/mapper/ghost--hdd-srv /mnt/ghost-hdd/srv
     ~~~

     Verify with `df` that they have been mounted in the system.
-Since you're working in a K3s agent node, you will also see a bunch of containerd-related filesystems mounted.
-Your newly mounted LVs will appear at the bottom of the list:
+Since you are working in a K3s agent node, you are going to see a bunch of containerd-related filesystems mounted.
+Your newly mounted LVs appear at the bottom of the list:

     ~~~sh
     $ df -h